 I am actually still deciding if marriage is the “Christian” institution we have made it out to be.
 I’ve been doing some research trying to find out exactly when marriage as such began to be mentioned in the Bible.
 Old Testament marriages would certainly have been Judaic ceremonies, at least from the time Judaism began to be practiced.
 However, I find no evidence that leads me to believe Adam and Eve were Jewish, nor their direct descendants, so no such ceremony could have occurred.
 However, Adam is referred to as Eve’s husband, and Eve as Adams wife as early as Genesis 3.
 I also cannot find a text for a marriage ceremony per sae in the Bible.
 Marriage, wives and husbands just seem to start to be mentioned at some point, right back early in Genesis, way before Mosaic law or Jewishness.
 Maybe this is sloppy apologetics.
 So sue me.

 I’ve observed that Christians have a droll tendency to hoard up all the fun and special things in life, like marriage and Christmas and being a family, and call them Christian even though they’re really not.
-There isn’t any reason I can think of that supports Christians view that they get to say some people can marry and some can’t unless we’re talking about allowing children to marry and live as married people.
-But otherwise, Christians not letting other people get married is just…well, mean.
+There no reason I can think of that supports Christians view that they get to say some people can marry and some can’t unless we’re talking about allowing children to marry and live as married people.
+But otherwise, Christians not letting other people get married is just…well, mean and stupid.

-Whilst I can’t understand Christians meanness on marriage, I can understand why people who aren’t allowed to get married would like to.
+Whilst I can’t understand Christians meanness and stupidity on marriage, I can understand why people who aren’t allowed to get married would like to.
 There are social and financial advantages for many couples, and I think everyone ought to be allowed to access these advantages if they are citizens of the society providing them.
-I do not believe that variances you were born with are sufficient qualification to exclude a person from marriage.
-The debate about variances vs conscious choices will have to wait for another blog, but suffice to say, even if being homosexual is a “lifestyle choice”, it still doesn’t mean human rights are diminished, any more than choosing to become a Christian, which could also be argued is a “lifestyle choice”, ought to diminish a persons human rights.
+I do not believe how we were born is sufficient qualification to exclude us from marriage, “Christian” or otherwise.

 You know, in another time and place, not very long ago, people with dark skin were not allowed to marry one another, or anyone else.
 Instead, they were obliged to continue to live and work in an elite, aloof, and very Christian society that made them into pariahs and slaves.
 However, these people, the ones whom they said were not even qualified to be called human, married each other in secret and lived as married people just the same.
 The stupid, white, religious people who said they couldn’t just had to suck it up and get the hell over it.